keptn/keptn.github.io/content/docs/0.14.x/reference/files/shipyard/index.md

 ---
 title: Shipyard
 description: Information about shipyard, sequences and tasks to define processes and workflows.
-weight: 25
+weight: 715
 keywords: [0.14.x-manage]
 aliases:
 ---

-## Declare Shipyard (before creating a project)
+The *shipyard.yaml* file defines the activities to be performed for a Keptn project and the order in which those activities are executed.

-* A shipyard is defined at the level of a project.
-This means that all services in a project share the same shipyard definition.
+* Each project must have one, and only one, *shipyard.yaml* file.

-* A shipyard defines the stages each deployment has to go through until it is released in the final stage, e.g., the production stage.
+* Each *shipyard.yaml* file contains one or more `stage`s,

-* A shipyard can consist of any number of stages; but at least one.
-A stage must have at least the name property.
+which are groupings of activities to be executed until the project is deployed and, optionally, a "production" change that defines remediation activities to be found in response to issues detected on the production site. deployment is released in the final stage

-* A stage can consist of any number of sequences; but at least one.
+* Each stage must contain one or more `sequences` that define the `tasks` to be performed and what triggers that sequence.

-### Definition of Stage
+## Definition of Stage

 A stage is declared by its name.
-This name will be used for the branch in the Git repository and Kubernetes namespace to which services at this stage will be deployed to.
+This name is used for the branch in the Git repository and Kubernetes namespace to which services at this stage are deployed.

 **Example of a shipyard with three stages:**